sandeepmendiratta/resume/README.md

  * Developed and implemented software release management strategies for various applications according to agile process.
  * Built and Managed Spinnker

-Target
+Target,
-Lead Engineer – Server technology
+Lead Engineer – Server technology,
-Minneapolis, MN
+Minneapolis, MN,
 October 2011 to April 2016

  * Responsible for working with business units and developers to gather requirements to insure successful implementation of infrastructure.